 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wilton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wilton is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Wilton who work in office and administrative support (20.28%), sales jobs (16.24%), and healthcare suport services (7.42%).

-The education level of Wilton citizens is a little higher than the average for US cities and towns: 23.22% of adults in Wilton have at least a bachelor's degree.
+The citizens of Wilton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.22% of adults in Wilton having a bachelor's degree or advanced degree.

 The people who call Wilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wilton include English, French, Irish, French Canadian, and Swedish.